§ 5110 - Membership Votes; Inspector of Election

 Index Table of Contents

 - (a) The association shall select an independent third party or parties as an inspector of elections.
 The number of inspectors of elections shall be one or three.

 - (b) For the purposes of this section, an independent third party includes, but is not limited to, a volunteer poll worker with the county registrar of voters, a licensee of the California Board of Accountancy, or a notary public.
 An independent third party may be a member, but may not be a director or a candidate for director or be related to a director or to a candidate for director.
-An independent third party may not be a person, business entity, or subdivision of a business entity who is currently employed or under contract to the association for any compensable services unless expressly authorized by rules of the association adopted pursuant to paragraph (5) of subdivision (a) of Section 5105.
+An independent third party may not be a person, business entity, or subdivision of a business entity who is currently employed or under contract to the association for any compensable services other than serving as an inspector of elections.

 - (c) The inspector or inspectors of elections shall do all of the following: